Skip to main content

 11.2 - Definition of Practitioner and Recognized Organizations

-The term “practitioner” refers to an individual’s or entity’s attorney or representative, as defined in 8 C.F.R. §§ 1001.1(f)1001.1(j), 1001.1(ff), and 1292.1(a)-(b) respectively.
-The term “representative” refers to non-attorneys authorized to practice before the immigration courts and the Board of Immigration Appeals, including law students and law graduates, reputable individuals, accredited representatives, accredited officials, and persons formerly authorized to practice.
-See 8 C.F.R. §§ 1001.1(j)1292.1(a)-(b).
+For purposes of this Chapter, the term “practitioner” refers to an individual’s or entity’s attorney or representative, as defined in 8 C.F.R. § 1001.1(f), or accredited representative, as defined in 8 C.F.R. §§ 1001.1(j), 1001.1(ff), 1292.1(a)-(b) respectively.
+The term “representative” refers to non-attorneys authorized to practice before the Immigration Courts and the Board of Immigration Appeals, including law students and law graduates, reputable individuals, accredited representatives, accredited officials, and persons formally authorized to practice.
+See 8 C.F.R. § 1001.1(j), 1292.1(a)-(b).